XenitAB/xenitab.github.io/docs/xks/developer-guide/ci.md

 - horusecCliSeveritiesToIgnore: What severities do you want to show?
 - horusecCliFilesOrPathsToIgnore: What paths do you want to ignore?

-To save time it's easy to run Horusec locally:
+To save time it is easy to run Horusec locally:

 ```shell
 horusec start -p .